BBaysinger/bb-react-slideshow/README.md

 Slides are defined as an array of objects with background images, thumbnails, and JSX content passed in as props, making the component reusable and flexible.

 Dynamic routes (optional) only activate on user interaction.
-This ensures the component doesn't stack the history with every auto-slide.
-Additionally, I was experimenting with redux-first routing, and I’ll revisit that aspect later.
+This ensures the component doesn't stack the history with every auto-slide...
+Also because I was experimenting with redux-first routing, and I’ll revisit that aspect later.

 ## Demos

-- **Original design (with one notable change):**
+- **Original design (with enhancements):**
   [https://bb-react-slideshow.netlify.app/rico](https://bb-react-slideshow.netlify.app/rico)
 - **Stepper button demo:**
   [https://bb-react-slideshow.netlify.app/demo2](https://bb-react-slideshow.netlify.app/demo2)